JohanLassen/isotopes/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# isotope
+# Isotope

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of isotope is to …
+The goal of this package is to provide a simple interface for selecting feature isotope pairs in an untargeted metabolomics dataset.

 ## Installation